flancian/garden/jonathan-the-utopian.md

   - [[q]] do you have an umbrella term when you think about it?
     - is it "my master's project"
 - [[a pattern language for protopian processes]]
+  - comment from a friend: it might be wrong metodologically to 'fix' the tool to be a *pattern* language at this stage, there are many kinds of language
 - how to organize [[todo]].
 - test [[annotation failover]]
 - decide file/note hosting